put on your corporate hat, folks

 Multiply that negativity across all applicants, year over year, and that’s a hefty problem for your Marketing and Sales organizations to overcome.
 That in it’s essence is the issue around how HR/recruiting can (AND IS) negatively affecting corporate brand management and the bottom line.

 Now let’s flip the scenario.
-(For those of you who are already Accolo customers, you know this is just one of the many benefits provided by the Accolo Cloud Recruiting Platform!)
+(For those of you who are already Accolo customers, you know this is just one of the many benefits provided by the Accolo Elevated RPO Platform!)
 Imagine instead if you partnered with your Marketing team and simply automated sending each applicant a ‘thank you for applying’ email with a coupon/promotion for the next time they were in your store.
 Such a simple thing to help them feel appreciated and at the same time increase in your sales.
 Now who’s feeling warm and fuzzy? 😉

 Recruiting is not just about filling an open req.
 Recruiting is Marketing – promoting your employer brand, bringing candidates into the hiring funnel, managing an ongoing relationship with the market – and those that “get it” are the ones making a bigger difference to their company.